Paul Sebastien: Other projects

 In 1994, Sebastien started the music publishing company Power of Seven.
 He worked on a number of games under this name, including CyClones, and the title themes of Marathon 2: Durandal and Marathon Infinity, as well as the multimedia content product Hip Clip Music.
 The following year, Power of Seven was acquired by Thomas Dolby's audio technology company Beatnik (then known as Headspace), although the acquisition was not announced until 1996.
 This led to Sebastien becoming Headspace's production director, where he was responsible for content production, as well as composing for and managing the Headspace Music Library, and also worked on other multimedia projects.
 He highly enjoyed working with Dolby at Beatnik, as he was a large fan of his music during his teenage years and both shared common interests including the then-nascent Web, interactive media, windsurfing and other shared interests.
 As part of Headspace, he served as one of the composers for the game Obsidian.

 Sebastien left the company in 1998 and went on to pursue new leadership roles at Silicon Valley startups including Enliven which was acquired by Excite.com in 1999.
 He also continued work on music and video games projects including Oni, along with fellow ex-Beatnik composer Brian Salter and sound designer Kim Cascone.
 Other music in the game was composed by Martin O'Donnell in collaboration with Michael Salvatori.

 Although Sebastien became known for his work at Silicon Valley and Seattle companies as a technology executive, he continued writing music and eventually formed an electronica/new wave duo with Caesar Filori called Basic Pleasure Model in 2003.
 During the mid-2000s, they released three singles and also performed as an opening act for Thomas Dolby.
-The duo released further singles between 2019 to 2020.
+The duo released further singles between 2019 and 2020.
 Sebastien has also released solo tracks, such as "The Turning of Summer" and "Midnight on Reef Island", and in 2022 he released the synthpop track "Summertime (I Don’t Care)".